Post-Frame Construction Design Tools

 The Diaphragm and Frame Interaction Calculator helps you design buildings that meet load requirements.

 As engineers and architects strive to reduce the impact on the environment and energy use, life cycle analysis (LCA) of building methods becomes increasingly important.
 Post-frame construction is considered sustainable because building materials are used efficiently and the large spacing of posts reduces thermal bridging and increases energy efficiency.
+With a wood frame design you need less load bearing walls, which increases the previously mentioned extra space.

 This report identifies how one life cycle analysis program, ATHENA Institute's Impact Estimator for Buildings, can be modified for post-frame building systems.
 It details the modification procedure and concludes with LCAs of several post-frame building projects.